pyload/pyload/README.md

 If you are developing a client application for pyLoad, you can use this specification to generate a client in any language / framework the OpenAPI generator supports.

-The API specification is parsed from the REST API implementation and should not be edited manually.
+The API specification is parsed from the REST API implementation.
+The local `openapi.json` copy should not be edited manually.
-Instead, if changes have been made to the API, re-generate the specification by running
+Instead, if changes have been made to the API, re-generate the specification file by running

     pyload --generate-api-spec

-which will produce an updated `openapi.json` file.
+which will update the `openapi.json` file in place.

 ## Report a Vulnerability